junxit/us-congress-bills-110/metadata.md

 - 2007-09-17 — Referred to the Committee on Ways and Means, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-09-17 — Referred to the Committee on Ways and Means, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-09-17 — Referred to the Committee on Ways and Means, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-09-18 — Committee Consideration and Mark-up Session Held.
+- 2007-09-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-09-18 — Referred to the Subcommittee on Aviation.
+- 2007-09-19 — Committee on Transportation discharged.
+- 2007-09-19 — Committee on Transportation discharged.
+- 2007-09-19 — Placed on the Union Calendar, Calendar No. 207.
+- 2007-09-19 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-334, Part I.
+- 2007-09-19 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+110-334, Part I.